 Start gathering evidence as soon as it’s safe to do so.
 You’ll need this information for your insurance claim:

 Tip: Try to get a police report, even for minor accidents.
-It’s one of the strongest pieces of evidence in any claim.
+It can be valuable evidence in a claim.
+However, the value and admissibility of evidence vary by case and jurisdiction.

 Step 3: Notify Your Insurance Company ASAP

 Call your insurance provider or file through their mobile app or website as soon as you can.
-Waiting too long could delay or even jeopardize your claim.
+Waiting too long could delay or affect your claim.
+Review your policy for specific time requirements, as these vary by insurer and jurisdiction.
+If you have questions about deadlines or requirements, consult with an attorney.

 Be ready to share: